bgins/clock-transport-poc/spec.md

 We do not need a fancy web audio app.
 The simplest UI and audio possible will suffice.

 We do not need authentication, accounts or any other pieces of a larger application.
-Users can pull their identity from an environment variable or from `localstorage`.
+Client an pull their identity from an environment variable or from `localstorage`.